acm-dbit/mongodb-workshop/README.md

 #### Logical Operators

- - Logical operators can be used to filter documents in monogDB using the following specifications:-
+ - Logical operators can be used to filter documents in mongoDB using the following specifications:-
    - **$or** = OR operation
    - **$and*** = AND operation